microsoftgraph/microsoft-graph-docs-contrib/concepts/identity-network-access-overview.md

 ms.localizationpriority: high
 ms.subservice: entra-id
 ms.custom: scenarios:getting-started
-ms.date: 01/17/2024
+ms.date: 04/23/2024
 #customer intent: As a developer, I want to understand how I can use Microsoft Graph to integrate Microsoft Entra for identity and network access, and build custom apps that access services on-premises, hybrid, and in the cloud.
 ---

-# Microsoft Entra identity and access API overview
+# Identity and network access API overview

 The Microsoft Entra family of identity and network access solutions help you to protect any identity and secure access to any resource.
 You can use the [Microsoft Entra REST APIs in Microsoft Graph](/graph/api/resources/azure-ad-overview) to automate identity and access management tasks and integrate with any application.